tr4mo/tr4mo/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning Python 🐍
+- 🌱 Expanding my coding knowledge everyday 🐍
-- 🔭 I’m currently studying ICE 🧊
+- 🔭 I’m currently in an internship at Hu-Friedy MFG 🦷
 - 🤖 AI fanatic
 - ⚡ Fun fact: I love cars!! 🏎️
-- 📫 How to reach me: info@matteotramontina.it
+- 📫 Reach me @ info@matteotramontina.it

 <!--
 **tr4mo/tr4mo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.